 Pediatric EHR Selection Criteria

 According to the Agency for Healthcare Research and Quality (AHRQ), EMR implementation among pediatric practices lags behind other specialties, with 31% of pediatricians using a basic pediatric EMR and only 14% using a fully functional pediatric EMR solution.
 This is despite the American Academy of Pediatrics suggestion that EHRs may increase patient safety and standards of care.

-The problem seems to be that too many EMRs lack the specialty-specific features that make implementation worthwhile for small and medium-sized pediatrics practices.
-All medical practices need core EMR functionality, like documentation options, custom workflows, e-prescribe, and patient portals, but there are certain pediatrics features that make the difference between an EMR that slows you down and disrupts your practice and one that boosts your productivity, improves patient care, and delivers positive ROI within a reasonable amount of time.
+The problem seems to be that too many Pediatric EHRs lack the specialty-specific features that make implementation worthwhile for small and medium-sized pediatrics practices.
+All medical practices need core EHR functionality, like documentation options, custom workflows, e-prescribe, and patient portals, but there are certain pediatrics features that make the difference between an EHR that slows you down and disrupts your practice and one that boosts your productivity, improves patient care, and delivers positive ROI within a reasonable amount of time.